Jatevo (JTVO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jatevo Historical Price

-According to the latest data gathered on Jatevo live price page, the current price of Jatevo is 0.00111864USD.
-The circulating supply of Jatevo(JTVO) is 999.97M JTVO , giving it a market capitalization of $1.12M.
+According to the latest data gathered on Jatevo live price page, the current price of Jatevo is 0.0010716USD.
+The circulating supply of Jatevo(JTVO) is 999.97M JTVO , giving it a market capitalization of $1.07M.

 - 30 Days0.00%$ --$ 0.004932$ 0.000555